|

 The Creoles of Cuba

-Since my return to this city I
+Since my return to this

-Cuban cause, and to the Cuban people in general, to raise my voice, however
+the Cuban cause, and to the Cuban people in general, to raise my voice, however

 humble and unknown, to state such facts as circumstances have given me special